 Pets Skill Damage

 On your equipment, you can sometimes find primary affixes that increase the damage of a specific skill (worded as "Increases X Damage by Y%").
 As seen earlier, in most cases, these are in the "Additive" Damage category.
 But when this affix buffs the damage of a Pet skill, they become a separate damage multiplier.
+This means the special Primary Affix on items such as Inna's Reach or Bombardier's Rucksack are very potent.
 Some special cases:

 Fetish Army Damage is a separate multiplier for all your Fetishes, Fetish Sycophants included.

 Poison Dart Damage is a separate multiplier for your Fetishes' Darts when using Carnevil.

 Spirit Barrage Damage is a separate multiplier only for the Phantasm rune.